 Once you know what the opportunity is in the markets you want to explore, you can look into other factors such as whether you need to hire specific expertise to help drive your expansion, or how the expansion will work logistically.
 For example, will you need to open a second office location?
 Will you need different language capabilities?
 Are there any regulations that will start to impact the business as you move into bigger or overseas markets (for example regulations around international trade in services)?

 You should also research who your new competitors will be once you expand.
 Who they are and how they operate could impact majorly on your business plan and the factors you’ll need to consider in order to make your expansion successful.

 If hiring more staff (or even your very first member of staff) is going to be part of the second phase for your business, it’s vital that you know what skills and characteristics you are looking for and where to find the right candidates.
 You may be looking for someone with very specific expertise, or simply a person who is passionate about your business and can add to the people power you are already working with.

 Either way, knowing what your skill gap is will help you to write a descriptive job advert that will attract the best qualified people.
 You should also detail all the benefits of working for your company and give a sense of the kind of working environment you offer.
 All these things can be factors in whether the right person will choose to apply for your vacancy.

 Although budget will still be tight, it’s worth investing a little in the hiring process.
-Taking out adverts in prominent national press such as Guardian Jobs will get your vacancy in front of thousands of potential candidates.
+Taking out adverts in prominent national press will get your vacancy in front of thousands of potential candidates.
 Similarly, it’s a good idea to use sector specific, local and national job boards to reach out to the most qualified and passionate candidates.
 Networking at conferences and trade events, as well as simply speaking to associates and friends in your industry, can be a great way to track down excellent potential colleagues and business partners.